 Battle, Bexhill Old Town, Bexhill Town Centre, Burwash, Northiam, Sedlescombe, Robertsbridge, Rye,Ticehurst, Winchelsea.
-Details of the extent of the Conservation Areas can be found in the Conservation Area Appraisals (see right) but are primarily the centres of the above towns and villages.
+Details of the extent of the Conservation Areas can be found in the Conservation Area Appraisals (available to download) but are primarily the centres of the above towns and villages.
 These appraisals are gradually being added to the Council's Website, and are available to view at the Town Hall offices.

-The extent of the designated Conservation areas may be seen by clicking here.
+The extent of the designated Conservation areas may be viewed in PDF format.

 Development in Conservation Areas

 Development in Conservation Areas is more strictly controlled than elsewhere, the intention being not to prevent change but to ensure that the main features of the area are conserved and that new development is sympathetic in character.
 Thus, only detailed plans and not outline applications will normally be considered for new development in Conservation Areas.
 The Local Planning Authority will require new development in Conservation Areas to have close regard to the scale, traditional building forms, materials and techniques characteristic of the areas.
 The height, size, design, roofscape, plot width and visual appearance of new development and the design of any new vehicular access, will be required to respect the character of the Conservation Area.
 The character is composed of many elements; the mixture of historical periods, the informality of the streetscape; the absence of formal rectilinear compositions; broken sight lines and profiles of buildings and interesting skylines.
 This not to say that contemporary design themes will not be allowed but a recognition that they present the designer with a considerable challenge if they are to be successful.